cosminadrianpopescu/ng-cabled/README.md

   services.

 These are just a few examples where inheritance is the most straight forward solution.

+***Counter-arguments / other options / ...***

-Between the arguments that I've heard during my time since I'm doing Angular development, the only valid one was "use object composition".
-The others, like finding different more complicated solution just because the code would otherwise be more complicated are not even worth discussing.
+Between the arguments that I've heard since I'm doing Angular development, the only valid one was "use object composition".
+The others like finding different more complicated solutions just because the code would otherwise be more complicated are not even worth discussing.
 I'm not going to discuss the reasoning that because some misterious reason, OOP is evil.